TooKennySupreme/DevSuiteSDK/README.md

 This distribution includes some of the basic libraries/APIs which are now available for Mac OS X and Linux

-The Sample application (samples/SimpleCapture_Midlib) is a command line application that grabs an image from the demo camera.
+There are two sample applications currently available.
+SimpleCapture (samples/SimpleCapture) is a command line application that grabs an image from the demo camera.
-It is based on the Midlib library (note that this will soon be deprecated by ApBase library).
+It is based on the ApBase library.
+SimpleQt is a GUI based Qt application that displays the images from the demo camera.
+This is also based on the ApBase library.

 The non-NDA data files are located in apps_data (initialization files) and sensor_data (register reference file).
 For other parts please copy your data files into these directories.